 YES – That’s exactly what I mean.

 Play with the slider below to see before and after.

 It’s like minoxidil but without the side effects.

 The drug companies DO NOT want you to know about this!

-Thirdly, I’ll show you the simple device you can use to increase the effectiveness of minoxidil and my natural alternative by 45%.
+Thirdly, I’ll show you the simple device can potentially increase the effectiveness of minoxidil or alternatives by a large degree.
 So you can use less and reduce the side effects even more.

 - Minoxidil In The Treatment Of Hair Loss

 - How It Is Applied?

 - How Long Does It Take To Work?

 - Update!
 Bags Under Eyes & Dark Circles